sustrik/libdill/man/ipc_connect_mem.md

 # DESCRIPTION

-IPC  protocol is a bytestream protocol for transporting data among processes on the same machine.
-It is an equivalent to POSIX **AF_LOCAL** sockets.
+IPC  protocol is a bytestream protocol for transporting data amongprocesses on the same machine.
+It is an equivalent to POSIX**AF_LOCAL** sockets.

 This function creates a connection to a remote IPC endpoint.

-This function allows to avoid one dynamic memory allocation by storing the object in user-supplied memory.
-Unless you are hyper-optimizing use **ipc_connect** instead.
+This function allows to avoid one dynamic memory allocation bystoring the object in user-supplied memory.
+Unless you arehyper-optimizing use **ipc_connect** instead.

 **addr**: Filename to connect to.